developez/csv-importer-for-pods/readme.txt

 1. Here's a screenshot of it in action

 == Changelog ==

+= 0.7 =
+* Improvements about gui interface to understand better the instructions

 = 0.6 =
 * A functional csv importer for pods.